-- 2009-JAN-29: Columbia's Constitutional Court ruled that same-sex couples can be recognized as "uniones de hecho" (de facto unions, similar to common-law marriages) after having lived together for two years.
-This form of recognition was previously only available to Columbia's opposite-sex couples.
+- 2009-JAN-29: Colombia's Constitutional Court ruled that same-sex couples can be recognized as "uniones de hecho" (de facto unions, similar to common-law marriages) after having lived together for two years.
+This form of recognition was previously only available to Colombia's opposite-sex couples.
 If the couples wish, they can have their union registered before a notary or judge.

-The Columbian Constitution and the American Convention on Human Rights signed by Columbia both require that people
+The Colombian Constitution and the American Convention on Human Rights signed by the country of Colombia both require that people

 be treated equally before the law.
 The Towleroad website comments:

-Diana Guzman, a lawyer for a Columbian LGBT equality group said:
+Diana Guzman, a lawyer for a Colombian LGBT equality group said: